CrowdStrike/cloud-resource-estimator/AWS/README.md

 No changes will be made to your account.
 No data will be sent anywhere and will remain in your cloud shell environment.

 ## How it works
-### Single Account
-When this script runs in an individual AWS Account (ie. not the Organization Management Account), the script will perform the following steps:

-- establish session using AWS Identity in CloudShell
-- check if running in Organization by making requests against the Organization service
-- if this call fails, the script will return "Cannot autodiscover adjacent accounts: cannot list accounts within the AWS organization"
-- gracefully continue to process the resources in the single AWS Account tied to your Identity
-- generate a csv report

-### Organization
-When this script runs in an AWS Organization Management account, the script perform the following steps:

-- establish session using AWS Identity in CloudShell
-- check if running in Organization by making requests against the Organization service
-- when this call succeeds, generate a list of Account IDs in your Organization
-- foreach Account ID, create a session with the default role OrganizationAccountAccessRole or a custom role if provided
-- process the resources in each account
-- generate a csv report
+This script can run against an individual AWS account or all child accounts in an AWS Organization.
+When running the script in CloudShell, it will establish the session using the AWS Identity currently signed in.
+When running the script in your local environment, it will establish the session based on your AWS CLI configuration.
+Please see [Local Environment Instructions](../README.md) for more details.
+If your AWS Identity is in the AWS Organization Management account, the script will use the default role OrganizationAccountAccessRole (or custom role if provided) to switch into each child account.
+If your AWS Identity is not in an AWS Organization Management account, the script will only process resources in this single account.
+Upon completion, a CSV report is generated with the findings.

 ## How to use